tony-aw/tinycodet/README.md

 This section discusses speed and optimization in the `tidyoperators` package.

-## In string subsetting
+## Multi-threading in string subsetting functions

-All the string subsetting functions have the `fish` argument, which is `FALSE` by default.
-If `fish=TRUE`, these functions will use `stringfish` functions instead of base R functions, which are faster, and also allow native multi-threading (using the `nthreads` argument) without any cumbersome set-up.
+All the string sub-setting functions have the `fish` argument, which is `FALSE` by default.
+If `fish=TRUE`, these functions will use `stringfish` functions instead of base R functions, which are faster, and also allow native multi-threading.
 Note that `stringfish` must be installed in order for this to work.
-And `stringfish` and it needs to be loaded also if you wish to also use multi-threading.
-Multi-threading in `stringfish` can be assigned using `setoption(stringfish.nthreads=cl)`, where `cl` is the number of threads you want
+And `stringfish` needs to be loaded also if you wish to also use multi-threading.
+Multi-threading in `stringfish` can be set-up by running `setoption(stringfish.nthreads=cl)` somewhere at the start of your code, where `cl` is the number of threads you want to use.

 Don’t use multi-threading unless you need to, as multi-threading has some overhead, thus its only faster with very large character strings.

-## In Pattern matching

-The `s_pattern_stri()` functions allows the user to use `stringi` pattern matching instead of base R pattern matching.
-Pattern matching with `stringi` is generally several times faster than pattern matching with base R. Thus, to improve speed and efficiency, use `stringi` matching whenever possible.